stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

-The code below makes each of the plot types listed above (in order).
-For propensity score histograms and Fisher-Mill plots, information on the propensity scores is required.
-This may take the form of a formula for a logistic propensity score model (to be fit automatically on the analysis set), a model for propensity, or a vector of estimated propensity scores.
-In the code below, the propensity score is fit based on a regression of treatment assignment on \code{X1}, \code{X2}, \code{B1}, and \code{B2}.
-Section \ref{sec:troubleshooting} offers suggested interpretations or solutions for cases when the diagnostic plots indicate potential issues with the data set or stratification.
+The code below makes each of the plot types listed above, including two assignment-control plots: one for the entire analysis set and one for a single stratum.
+The results are shown in figures \ref{fig:SR_simulated} and \ref{fig:AC_simulated}, with interpretation in the figure captions.
+For propensity score histograms and assignment-control plots, the \samp{propensity} argument is required, specifying how the propensity scores should be estimated.
+Below, the propensity score is fit on the analysis set based on a regression of treatment assignment on \samp{X1}, \samp{X2}, \samp{B1}, and \samp{B2} (for other input options, run \code{help(plot.strata)}).